microsoft/azure-function-flex-open-ai/docs/workshop.md

 Use this url with Postman to upload the audio file.

-You can use the provided sample audio files to test the function:
+You can use the provided sample audio files to test the function (they are also located in the `assets`/`audios` folder):

 - [Azure Functions](assets/audios/AzureFunctions.wav)
 - [Microsoft AI](assets/audios/MicrosoftAI.wav)